 The first operational weather satellite was Tiros 1, launched in 1960.
 Europe's first weather satellite was Meteosat 1, launched in 1977 and followed by six further Meteosats.
 This series of geostationary satellites was built by ESA and operated by the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), an intergovernmental organisation of 18 European states.

-In 2002 the existing Meteosats were joined in orbit by the first Meteosat Second Generation (MSG) satellite, a more advanced design that has since formally entered service with EUMETSAT as Meteosat-8.
-A second MSG was launched in December 2005 and will become soon the operational satellite while the old generation will be gradually retired.
+In 2002 the existing Meteosats were joined in orbit by the first Meteosat Second Generation (MSG) satellite, a more advanced design that has since formally entered service with Eumetsat as Meteosat-8.
+A second and a third MSG were launched in December 2005 and July 2012 respectively and became the operational satellites while the old generation was gradually retired.

-The MetOp programme forms the space segment of EUMETSAT's Polar System (EPS) and represents the European contribution to a new cooperative venture with the United States’ National Oceanic and Atmospheric Administration (NOAA), which for the last 40 years has been delivering meteorological data from polar orbit, free of charge, to users worldwide with its evolving series of Tiros satellites.
+The MetOp programme forms the space segment of Eumetsat's Polar System (EPS) and represents the European contribution to a new cooperative venture with the United States’ National Oceanic and Atmospheric Administration (NOAA), which for the last 40 years has been delivering meteorological data from polar orbit, free of charge, to users worldwide with its evolving series of Tiros satellites.
 MetOp-A replaced one of the two Tiros satellite services operated by NOAA.

 MetOp-B, the second in the series, was launched on 17 September 2012 and operates in tandem with MetOp-A, increasing the wealth of data even further.
 The third and final satellite, MetOp-C will be launched in 2018.

 Launching a new satellite every 5–6 years guarantees a continuous delivery of high-quality data for medium- and long-term weather forecasting and climate monitoring until at least 2020.